 Children in EYFS make their own Easter bonnets and perform an Easter bonnet parade for their parents.

-The School has fundraised for a number of charities over the course of this year, and plans to continue this throughout 2019-20.
+The School has fundraised for a number of charities over the course of this year, and plans to continue this throughout this year.
 With the efforts of the children, staff and PTA, we have managed to raise some substantial amounts.
 As a Catholic school we believe in following in the teachings of Christ and helping those less fortunate than us as well as those during a time of struggle.
 To raise money the school has ran fundraisers such as coffee mornings, carol singing and taking part in ‘Sing a Mile with a Smile’.
 The Charities we support include:

 Each year we join as a whole school to remember those that have died during wars.
 This year we choose two children from each class to participate in a remembrance service in the school grounds.
 Please click on the link below to see the video of this special event.